ILL Borrowing & Distance Learning Resource Coordinator

 Green, Paula F. “Broken to Atoms: The 1870 Flood at Scottsville and Albemarle.”
 Scottsville Museum Newsletter, No. 31 (March 2021): 4-6.

 About Discovery, Access, and Technology

 We are responsible for collections, metadata, and technology.
-Departments include Access and Delivery, Interlibrary Loan and Course Reserves, Metadata Strategies, Resource Management, Scholarly Communications Strategies, and Technology.
+Departments include Access and Delivery, Interlibrary Loan and Course Reserves, Metadata Strategies, Collection Administration, Scholarly Communications Strategies, and Technology.

 About Interlibrary Loan & Course Reserves

 ILL enables JMU students, faculty, and staff to request materials that are not available in any JMU Libraries collections.
 We acquire those materials from other libraries and document delivery vendors.
 We also provide these additional services:

 - Scan and Deliver: We scan articles and book chapters from the JMU Libraries print and microform collections and deliver the scanned materials electronically.